Important Safety Information

 Most Frequently Observed Adverse Drug Reactions in HCC (≥30%): The most frequently observed adverse drug reactions (≥30%) in STIVARGA-treated patients vs placebo-treated patients in HCC, respectively, were: pain (55% vs 44%), HFSR/PPE (51% vs 7%), asthenia/fatigue (42% vs 33%), diarrhea (41% vs 15%), hypertension (31% vs 6%), infection (31% vs 18%), decreased appetite and food intake (31% vs 15%).

 For important risk and use information, please see the full Prescribing Information including the Boxed Warning.

-You are encouraged to report negative side effects or quality complaints of prescription drugs to the FDA.
-Visit
+You are encouraged to report side effects or quality complaints of products to the FDA by visiting

 www.fda.gov/medwatch or calling 1-800-FDA-1088.
 For Bayer products, you can report these directly to Bayer by clicking here.